Pocketry presents Pocketry's Prize for Unpublished Poets for an original collection of poems.

 The winner will receive:

 1. publication of their poem(s) in an instant book, and

 150 copies of the book will be printed in a limited edition print run.

 The winner will receive 100 copies to assemble and distribute; Pocketry will retain 50 copies.

 One copy of the book will be lodged by Pocketry with the National Library of Australia.

-The winner of the Pocketry Prize for Unpublished Poets will receive three hours of online mentoring.
+The winner of Pocketry's Prize for Unpublished Poets will receive three hours of online mentoring.